Lozarta-V/R-Studio-Power-Bi-Project/README.md

 ## Data Transformation and Visualisation in Power BI
 1. Imported the cleaned CSV file into Power BI.
-2. Transformed the data as required for analysis and visualization.
+2. Transformed the data as required for analysis and visualisation.
-3. Created a dashboard titled "Hollywood Movie Performance 2007-2011" with the following visualizations:
+3. Created a dashboard titled "Hollywood Movie Performance 2007-2011" with the following visualisations:

 ## Dashboard Visualisations:
 1. 🍅 **Rotten Tomatoes Rating by Genre**